jb29237/POSHZendesk/README.md

-# MilkshakeSpoon and I co-created this project to learn contributing to an open source project and build something together
+# MilkshakeSpoon and I co-created this project.
+We wanted to learn about building an open source project.
 ## POSHZendesk

 Powershell wrapper for the Zendesk API